dropdog/docs/docs/development.md

 ## Developer notes and best practices
 ---------------------------------------

+How to develop stuff guides.
 Please read all the file and not individual sections.
 It was written like this for purpose.

 A lot of ideas for this page have been taken from the [KIT Feature Specification](http://cgit.drupalcode.org/kit/tree/kitf.txt?id=refs/heads;id2=master).